Last update: 16 March 2023

 This data is processed in order to send you the requested content in a personalised manner.
 The legal basis for this procession is Art 6(1)(b) GDPR.

-H. Online shop
+I. Online shop

-I. Online forum
+J. Online forum

 We also provide a support forum on our website.
 To actively use the forum, you have to register.
 The data you provide will only be used for the purposes of the forum and will not be passed on to third parties.
 The basis for the storage of your data is the conclusion of the user contract pursuant to Art.
 6(1)(b) GDPR.
 Deleting your user account and thereby your associated data is possible at any time.

-J. Processing in third countries in general
+L. Processing in third countries in general

 Unless and insofar as otherwise stated above, the processing of your personal data in countries outside the European Union (EU) or the European Economic Area (EEA) is carried out exclusively on the basis of the legal requirements pursuant to Article 44 GDPR.
 In the present case, this is exclusively the case either on the basis of an adequacy decision of the European Commission (Art.
 45 GDPR) and/or on the basis of appropriate guarantees (Art.
 46 GDPR).

-K. General storage time
+M. General storage time

 In general, personal data is only stored for as long as is necessary to fulfil the purpose of the data collection or to comply with the respective statutory retention period.
 After the purpose ceases to exist or the period expires, the data is deleted.

-L. Data subject rights
+N. Data subject rights

 Insofar as we have processed personal data from you, you are a data subject within the meaning of the GDPR and you are entitled to the following rights: